The Night Broadway Converted a Classical Music Snob: A Nashville Story

 The Country Music Hall of Fame

-I saved this for my last day.
+Save this for a last day.
 Three floors.
 Elvis's gold Cadillac.
 Patsy Cline's cocktail dress.
 Taylor Swift's sparkly guitar.
 Hank Williams' suit.

-But the thing that stopped me cold was a listening booth on the second floor.
-You put on headphones and select from a catalog of songwriting demos — the original recordings made before the songs became hits.
+But the thing that stops you cold is a listening booth on the second floor.
+Put on the headphones and select from a catalog of songwriting demos — the original recordings made before the songs became hits.
 You hear the songwriter's raw version, often just voice and guitar, before the producer added drums and strings and background vocals.

-I listened to demo after demo.
-Songs I'd heard on the radio but never thought about.
-The demo versions were always better.
+Cue up demo after demo.
+Songs you've heard on the radio but never really thought about.
+The demo versions are always better.
 Always more honest.
 Always closer to whatever feeling made someone pick up a guitar.

 Entry: $28.
 Combo with RCA Studio B tour: $42.
 Allow 3 hours.
 The listening booths alone are worth the admission.

-I flew home and put on a Mahler symphony.
-It sounded different.
+Fly home, put on a Mahler symphony, and it sounds different.
 Not worse — Mahler is Mahler.
-But I could hear the same thing I'd heard at the Bluebird.
+But you can hear the same thing the Bluebird offered.
 Someone trying to express something that language can't hold.
 Using melody and harmony and rhythm because words alone aren't enough.
 For more insights, check out our Nashville vs Austin comparison.
 For more insights, check out our Top 10 Things to Do in Nashville Beyond Broadway.

 Country music does this with three chords and a story.
 Classical does it with orchestras and motifs.
 They're both reaching for the same impossible thing.

-I didn't become a country music convert.
-I became a music listener.
-Nashville did that.
+You won't necessarily leave a country music convert.
+You'll leave a music listener.
+Nashville does that.